-Affecte ed Site or Worl k Location: This is an app lication for: Date of Appli cation: A one (1) year waiver A three e (3) year waiver School Year(s) for wh nich the waiver is soug ht: Distric t before e it is e effective.
-If approved, it will automa the CUTA Executive Board and the tically expire at the end of the waiver embers make application for a renewal. onal information before approving any uestion, please attach additional pages.
-1. Notice e: (Befo re staff vote, read the following pro ovisions.) (a) it w vill auto end of the requ that this waiver is provisional and: uested waiver period; and (b) it must be the District?
+Affect ed Site or Worl k Location: This is an application for: for: Date of Application: A one (1) year waiver A three e (3) year waiver Schoo l Year(s s) for wl hich the waiver is soug ht: Distric t befor e it is e effective.
+If approved, it will automa the CUTA Executive Board and the tically expire at the end of the waiver embers make application for a renewal. • • onal information before approving any uestion, please attach additional pages.
+1. Notice e: (Befo re staff vote, read the following pro visions.) and: (a) it wi at the end of sed that this waiver is provisional the requested waiver period; and (b) it and and the District?
 Yes No